gnocchixyz/gnocchi/doc/source/install.rst

  Installation
 ==============

-To install Gnocchi, you just need to run the standard Python installation
+To install Gnocchi, run the standard Python installation procedure:
-procedure:

 ::